AlexanderJWard/gpu-bytes/README.md

 ### Post List

 The default home page of the blog containing all the tech posts created by admin users.
 From here all users can open and view posts, admin users can click on the edit and delete buttons to take those actions for each post.
+They can also click on the Add a Post button to create a new post in the database.

 __General Authenticated User & Unauthenticated User__